facebookincubator/LTVision/README.md

 ### Module 2: User-Level pLTV Model

-Currently in development, this module will provide a code base for building user-level pLTV models.
-This will enable businesses to create customized models that drive long-term revenue growth and sustainable business success.
+Currently in development, this module will provide a code base for building user-level pLTV models that businesses can use as an optimization signal on digital marketing platforms to drive long-term business growth.

 **Getting Started**
 -------------------